github-for-unity/Unity/README.md

   email = Your Email
 ```

-Once the extension is installed, you can open a command line with the same Git and Git LFS version that the extension uses by going to the `GitHub` -> `Command line` menu in Unity.
+Once the extension is installed, you can open a command line with the same Git and Git LFS version that the extension uses by going to `Window` -> `GitHub Command Line` in Unity.

 ### Installation